yzyii/luashitacast/README.md

 Feel free to DM me on Discord for if you encounter bugs or have feature requests or functionality is missing.
 I am easily found in the HorizonXI or Ashita Discords.

-Do NOT DM me if you have not bothered to read through this README and did not follow the instructions written.
+Do NOT DM or /tell me in-game regarding your setup issues or if you have not bothered to read through this README and did not follow the instructions written.
 You will be ignored.